 Monetary policy needs to revert to a sound means to set and maintain cheap money.
 A vigorous fiscal intervention is needed to revive aggregate demand and business confidence more generally.
 And confidence would feedback to reduced liquidity preference and re-enforced monetary policy.
-The scale of political initiative required on a domestic and international level is immense.
+The scale of political initiative required on a domestic and international level is

 But the goal may be beyond compare.
 The differences between these two points [green circles] on this theoretical abstraction is a slight thing.
 But they reflect two different worlds.
-The difference between the present and that of Keynes’s General Theory is also immense.
+The difference between the present and that of Keynes’s

 It seems to me that even the possibility this is right, is a matter of the highest importance.

 While Keynes’s genius and greatness may be plain to most of us here, we desperately need to wake up the economics profession as a whole.
 What’s new?
 Thank you.